LearnWeb3DAO/Building-a-DAO/README.md

 Whew!
 So much coding!

-We've successfully developed and deployed our contracts to the Rinkeby Testnet.
+We've successfully developed and deployed our contracts to the Goerli Testnet.
 Now, it's time to build the Frontend interface so users can create and vote on proposals from the website.

 To develop the website, we will be using [Next.js](https://nextjs.org/) as we have so far, which is a meta-framework built on top of [React](https://reactjs.org/).